-Based on the commonwealth's fiscal 2014 pension data, we have calculated that its adjusted net pension liability (ANPL) was \$61.1 billion, or 128% of revenues.
-The 50-state median ANPL to revenues is 59%, and Massachusetts ranks eight highest in this ratio.
-Our adjustments to reported state pension data include an assumed 13-year duration of plan liabilities for plans not reporting on a GASB Statements 67/68 basis and a market-based discount rate to value the liabilities, rather than the long-term investment return used in reported figures.
+Based on the commonwealth's fiscal 2015 pension data, we have calculated that its adjusted net pension liability (ANPL) was \$57.2 billion, or 182.4% of revenues.
+The 50-state median ANPL to revenues is 84.9%, and Massachusetts ranks eighth highest in this ratio.
+The commonwealth participates in three pension plans, of which the most significant is the State Teachers Contributory Retirement System.
+Massachusetts is among the handful of states that take responsibility for directly funding teacher pensions.
+Moody's ANPL reflects certain adjustments made to improve comparability of reported pension liabilities.